aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 are both beacons, this operation MUST fail.
 This includes the case where the KeyConditionExpression contains `this = :foo` and the FilterExpression includes `that = :foo`.
+This is because `:foo` can only hold one value, but the beaconization of `:foo` would be different for different beacons.

+Hypothetically, this operation could split `:foo` into `:foo1` and `:foo2` in this situation, but that risks leaking the connection between the two beacons and spoiling k-anonymity.
+Similarly, if one of the two was not a beacon, then we would be leaking the fact that this beacon came from that text.

 ### QueryObject has sensitive values